Water to the Capital

 Eucalyptus Tree's Elimination of the Groundwater

 A chemical component with an intricate competition-oriented toxic defence system in the leaves and roots of Eucalyptus trees prevents the growth of other trees and herbs.
-This chemical component leads to a mono-culture with Eucalyptus as the only tree species and eventually no ground cover.
-This chemical component causes severe erosion, easily observed in the water running through Addis, connected with the rainy seasons.
+This chemical component leads to a monoculture dominated by Eucalyptus, with no different tree species and no ground cover.
+This chemical component causes severe erosion, which is easily observed in the water running through Addis, particularly during the rainy seasons.

 Due to these shortcomings in the water-preserving capacity of the Eucalyptus plantation, it cannot counterbalance the uneven distribution of rain.
 The result is often torrential flooding in the down-slope areas, in this case, the northern district of Addis Ababa.
 In August 1994, it created a fatal danger because of overwhelming and sudden flooding.

-The importance of careful research regarding knowledge in natural science is here, given an excellent and evident example before any foreign species is regarded as possible for an introduction into an unfamiliar and vulnerable habitat.
-The natural health and fertile beauty of this indigenous Juniper forest (40) illuminate the healing ability of a native forest and the severe Nature and habitat destruction that occurred at the introduction of the Eucalyptus tree.
+The importance of careful research regarding knowledge in natural science is exemplified here by an excellent and evident example, before any foreign species is considered for introduction into an unfamiliar and vulnerable habitat.
+The natural health and fertile beauty of this indigenous Juniper forest (40) at the viewpoint (16) illuminate the healing ability of a native forest and the severe Nature and habitat destruction that occurred with the introduction of the Eucalyptus tree.
 However, much work has been done to re-form an upper soil layer with a protective undergrowth.
-It would be a very significant surprise to receive information about higher groundwater and a new generation of these protective indigenous trees, which still grow in a magical, graceful and appealing landscape.
+It would be a significant surprise to receive information about higher groundwater levels and a new generation of these protective indigenous trees, which still grow in a magical, graceful, and appealing landscape.

 𝐀 𝐋𝐞𝐠𝐚𝐜𝐲 𝐨𝐟 𝐈𝐠𝐧𝐨𝐫𝐚𝐧𝐜𝐞